Zudik/ipt_connect/README.md

 Notice: this clones only structure of the tournament, i.e. you have an empty table for teams, no registered jurors, etc.

+### How to see modifications in html code after new commit?

+Sometimes change in backend code of product can affect on frontend part.
+We'll see, have affected on pages?

+Dumper - utility for collect all pages

+* Install the requirements `pip install -r requirements.txt`

+* To do dump:
+  * Run `python manage.py runserver`
+  * Run `cd IPTdev/utils`
+  * Run `python dumper`
+In terminal you will see path to dump

+* Compare dumps:
+  * Run `cd IPTdev/utils`
+  * Run `python diff_html.py hash_commit_1 hash_commit_2`
+  (Do not need to run server)
+In terminal you will see path to difference